easegress-io/easegress/doc/reference/filters.md

 ```
 then `{{ .responses.resp1.JSONBody.field1 }}` returns `value1`, and `{{ .responses.resp2.YAMLBody.field3.subfield }}` returns `value3`.

 We also add functions in `sprig` pkg to our templates.
-The yaml below generates request with body `Hello!
+The YAML below generates a request with the body `Hello!
 World!`.
-See doc in [here](https://go-task.github.io/slim-sprig/) for the usage of these functions.
+See doc [here](https://go-task.github.io/slim-sprig/) for the usage of these functions.
 ```yaml
 name: responsebuilder-example-3
 kind: ResponseBuilder